European distressed hedge funds thwarted by LTRO

 Many fund managers, who have been scenting prey since the credit crisis began, had been hoping European banks would sell off assets such as corporate loans and project finance debt to comply with Basel III global capital adequacy rules, the thrust of which comes into force next year.

-However, some managers think the opportunity may have gone for now after the ECB flooded markets with 530 billion euros (442 billion pounds) of cheap cash last week, on top of a 489 billion tranche in December, to try and head off a second credit crunch.
+However, some managers think the opportunity may have gone for now after the ECB flooded markets with 530 billion euros ($695 billion) of cheap cash last week, on top of a 489 billion tranche in December, to try and head off a second credit crunch.

 Many believe the cheap money, lent via the Long-term Refinancing Operations (LTRO) at 1 percent for three years, will make life easier for banks by allowing them to boost their profits and avoid asset firesales for the moment.

-"Distressed opportunities in Europe are further away than the consensus thinks," said Girish Reddy, founder and managing partner at Prisma Capital Partners, which manages around $7.5 billion (4.8 billion pounds) in assets.
+"Distressed opportunities in Europe are further away than the consensus thinks," said Girish Reddy, founder and managing partner at Prisma Capital Partners, which manages around $7.5 billion in assets.

 "The LTRO is allowing banks to rebuild their balance sheets through profitability.
 The can is being kicked down the road."